fingerprintjs/fingerprintjs-pro-spa/README.md

 # Fingerprint Pro SPA

-This library was designed to be used in SPA framework wrappers for the Fingerprint Pro JavaScript Agent.
+This library is designed to be used in single-page-application framework wrappers for the Fingerprint Pro JavaScript Agent.
-It also has several built-in caching mechanisms that are optimized according to the official recommendations.
+It has multiple built-in caching mechanisms with recommended default settings.

 If you just need the Fingerprint Pro [JS agent](https://www.npmjs.com/package/@fingerprintjs/fingerprintjs-pro), you can use it directly, without this wrapper.
 If you're looking for a framework-specific integration, we have dedicated SDKs for [React (including Next, Preact)](https://github.com/fingerprintjs/fingerprintjs-pro-react), [Vue](https://github.com/fingerprintjs/fingerprintjs-pro-vue), [Svelte](https://github.com/fingerprintjs/fingerprintjs-pro-svelte) and [Angular](https://github.com/fingerprintjs/fingerprintjs-pro-angular).